Sarah M. Buel, JD, Director Emerita

 FaithTrust Institute (formerly known as the

 Center for the Prevention of Sexual and Domestic Violence) in Seattle, WA.
 Serving on the Steering Committee of the National Coalition Against Domestic Violence and chairing the Family Violence Advisory Committee for the Texas Department of Human Services, Toby was one of 150 appointees by then Surgeon General C. Everett Koop to his policy making group on Violence and Public Health.
-Formerly on the editorial boards of Violence Against Women and Religion and Abuse, she is a member of VAWnet's Applied Research Advisory Group.
+Formerly on the editorial boards of Violence Against Women and Religion and Abuse, she also served on VAWnet's Applied Research Advisory Group.

-Toby is a Licensed Professional Counselor and a Licensed Clinical Social Worker.
+Toby, in 2018 retired her Professional Counselor (LPC) license and became Licensed Clinical Social Worker-Emerita.
 Myers has held a faculty post at Texas Women's University and adjunct positions at the University of Texas Health Science Center at Houston-School of Public Health and at the University of Houston Clear Lake.
 She developed and taught the first course in domestic violence in Texas.
 She is recognized as an Expert Witness in domestic violence cases.
-She founded and for many years, directed Aid to Victims of Domestic Abuse's (AVDA) battering intervention program.
+She founded and for many years, directed Aid to Victims of Domestic Abuse's (AVDA) battering intervention and prevention program.

 Her vision is that people live in intimate relationships that are not only non-violent, but that are also mutually respectful, mutually satisfying, and growth promoting.